pranav-ap/blog/content/posts/linear-algebra-fundamentals.md

 	<figcaption>Calculating Determinant</figcaption>
 </figure>

-We simply calculate the area using basic geometric formulas.
+We calculate the area using basic geometric formulas.
 Read [this](https://www.mathsisfun.com/algebra/matrix-determinant.html) for learning how to calculate the determinant for higher dimensions.

 # Inverse of a Matrix